pos17/ACTAMProject/README.md

 ## INTRODUCTION
   Project developed for the course "Advance Coding Tools and Methodologies", held in the Master degree of Music and Acoustic Engineering, based in "Politecnico di Milano".
   The project aims at the production of generative music threw the combination of different melodic and rythmic music styles, different instruments.
-Every component is represented by a simple and friendly visual component
+Every component is represented by a simple and friendly visual component, combining the various component the user can build a visual and musical environment.
 ## User Guide

 ### Caption: elements and music